Best Tires for Driving in the Snow – 5 Best Snow Tires

 best snow tires: altimax arctic

 There are plenty of good things about General Altimax Arctic 12 studded tires.
 First off, they are fairly reasonably priced.
-In fact, they might be one of the highest quality and lowest priced snow tires you can buy.
-While amazing on ice and snow, the Altimax also do fairly well on wet, slushy and rainy roads.
-However, like most snow-specific tires, the AltimaxArtics do not hold up the same high performance on dry pavement.
+In fact, they might be one of the highest-quality and lowest-priced snow tires you can buy.
+While amazing on ice and snow, the Altimax also does fairly well on wet, slushy, and rainy roads.
+However, like most snow-specific tires, the AltimaxArtics do not hold up to the same high performance on dry pavement.
 Because the tires are studded, they may cause damage to dry pavement (including your driveway).

 Pros